Leadership Skills - How to Really Develop Them

 At the same time, all project members feel patronized and have lost motivation to get actively involved.
 So it is not necessarily wrong that the person in the example can actually organize well.
 But she forgets to increase the motivation of the team by developing a project vision and distributing responsibility.
 This knowledge would be much more valuable for the person than the constant confirmation of their organizational ability.

-In this way, (not only) executives develop so-called & #8222; blind spots & #8220;, ultimately an inaccurate or even wrong self-image.
+In this way, (not only) managers develop so-called “blind spots” over time, i.e. ultimately an inaccurate or even false self-image.
 These blind spots mean that theoretical knowledge from seminars is not put into practice due to a lack of self-reflection.

 How can we protect ourselves from these effects?